-Mike Bowes is a senior nutrient hydrochemist at CEH, and leads the Water Quality Processes Group.
+Mike Bowes is a senior nutrient hydrochemist at CEH, and leads the River Water Quality & Ecology Group.
 His main research interest is investigating the sources and fates of the major plant nutrients (phosphorus, nitrogen and silicon) within rivers at the catchment scale, and how they impact on aquatic ecosystems.

 Mike specialises in nutrient interactions with river biota and bed-sediment.
 This novel research is currently being used to identify threshold phosphorus concentrations that need to be attained in UK rivers before improvements in river ecology are likely to be observed.
 He also investigates how physical parameters such as light and flow velocity affect biofilm growth rates in rivers, and uses high frequency chemical and biological monitoring to determine the causes of algal blooms.